-- Ability-to-pay principle: Examples of ongoing discussions in Switzerland (I) - Equal treatment of married couples and cohabiting couples ("Heiratsstrafe") - Married couples are taxed together (family taxation; article 9 and 36 FDTA); cohabiting partners are taxed separately (single taxation), because of the progressive income tax rate married couples who live in the same economic and personal situation than cohabiting couples may pay more income taxes (calculations show that approx. 450'000 married couples are actually concerned) - Equal treatment is not solved with regard to the federal income tax - For years, different solutions are discussed in the Swiss Parliament in order to solve that inequality - At the moment, a proposal for an individual taxation of spouses (each spouse is taxed separately) is pending in the Parliament.
+- Ability-to-pay principle: Examples of ongoing discussions in Switzerland (I) - Equal treatment of married couples and cohabiting couples ("Heiratsstrafe") - Married couples are taxed together (family taxation; article 9 and 36 FDTA); cohabiting partners are taxed separately (single taxation), because of the progressive income tax rate married couples who live in the same economic and personal situation than cohabiting couples may pay more income taxes (calculations show that approx. 450'000 married couples are actually concerned) - Equal treatment is not solved with regard to the federal income tax - For years, different solutions are discussed in the Swiss Parliament in order to solve that inequality - On 24 September, 2021, the Parliament published a proposal for an individual taxation of spouses (each spouse is taxed separately).
+On 25 May, 2022, key features of the proposal were published